NisreenFarhoud/rshell/README.md

 ##Building RShell

-This program will run like a shell using commands through execvp.
+This program will run like a bash shell.

 ##Run program:	cd rshell
 		make
 		bin/rshell

 ##Bugs:
-1. commands not added
-2. connectors not working
-3. piping not working
+1. piping not working

 ##Built ls Command
 Bugs: